 Under California labor law, you do not need to prove anyone was “at fault” in a slip and fall accident to advance a workers’ compensation claim.
 This is true no matter whether you are in a “high-risk” or “low-risk” occupation.

-What to Do After a Slip or Fall Injury while Working
+What Should I Do After a Slip or Fall Injury?

 After any workplace accident, the first thing to do is secure any emergency medical care you might need.